jasper07/cap-sflight-devops/README-advanced-pipeline.md

 * You can automate the testing process and save time and resources.
 * You can check that your code integrates well with other components and systems and does not cause any conflicts or errors.

-In the pipeline i reused the exising OPA5 Karma tests, for both the applications i added the karma-coverage and karma-junit-reporter npm modules.
+In the pipeline I reused the existing OPA5 Karma tests, for both the applications I added the karma-coverage and karma-junit-reporter npm modules.
 To do so is a simple command.

 ```cli
 npm install --prefix ./app/travel_processor karma-coverage karma-junit-reporter --save-dev

 ```

-And to get the output of the tests to be published into the test results and coverage results as mentioned above, in the [karma.conf.js](app/travel_processor/karma.conf.js) the reporters neededd to be added and the output to sent to the same directories as unit tests use.
+To get the output of the tests to be published into the test results and coverage results as mentioned above, in the [karma.conf.js](app/travel_processor/karma.conf.js) the reporters were added and aswell and the results configured to use the same directories as unit tests use.
 Note there is no custom code in the Fiori apps so no coverage results.

 ```js
 // File: app/travel_processor/karma.conf.js